tmenguy/ha-solcast-solar/README.md

 This custom component integrates the Solcast PV Forecast for hobbyists into Home Assistant.

-It allows forecast visualisation in the Energy dashboard, and supports flexible forecast dampening, the application of a hard limit for over-sized PV systems, a comprehensive set of sensor and configuration entities, along with sensor attributes containing full forecast detail to support automation and visualisation.
+It allows visualisation of the solar forecast in the Energy dashboard, and supports flexible forecast dampening, the application of a hard limit for over-sized PV systems, a comprehensive set of sensor and configuration entities, along with sensor attributes containing full forecast detail to support automation and visualisation.

 It is a mature integration with an active community, and responsive developers.